 What’s the first thing that comes to mind when you think of Cancun?
 Your answer most likely was the gorgeous beaches.

-If so, you wouldn’t be surprised to hear that Cancun has a festival specifically for the celebration of its beaches.
+If so, you won’t be surprised to hear that Cancun has a festival specifically for the celebration of its beaches.

 The festival begins on the 11th of August and goes on until the 13th of August, with lots of parties and events for Cancun’s beaches.